fommil/fpmortals/manuscript/main-text.md

        } yield initial + i
 ~~~~~~~~

-There is one more rewrite rule, it's possible to put `if` statements
+It's possible to put `if` statements after a generator to call
-after a generator:
+`withFilter`:

 {lang="text"}
 ~~~~~~~~